Definition

 European Parliament REGI Committee Issues Draft Opinion on European Competitiveness Fund Proposal

-The European Parliament's REGI Committee has issued a draft opinion on the proposed European Competitiveness Fund (ECF), emphasizing regional cohesion and decarbonization support for the 2028–2034 period.
-This fund will serve as a critical vehicle for industrial subsidies and "just transition" investment, prioritizing regional innovation ecosystems and the shift toward renewable energy.
+The European Parliament's REGI Committee has issued a draft opinion on the proposed European Competitiveness Fund, prioritizing regional cohesion and decarbonization for the 2028 to 2034 period.
+This fund will serve as a primary vehicle for industrial subsidies and transition financing, shaping the investment landscape for regional innovation and renewable energy infrastructure.

 EU Council Amends Assessment of Lithuania's Recovery and Resilience Plan Under RRF Regulation

-The EU Council has approved an amended Recovery and Resilience Plan for Lithuania, reallocating funds across 69 measures to address supply chain constraints and technical implementation challenges.
-This update prioritizes high-impact green and digital investments, specifically in renewable energy and zero-emission transport, signaling a shift toward more pragmatic and achievable sustainability targets.
+The EU Council approved Lithuania's amended Recovery and Resilience Plan, reallocating funds to address supply chain constraints and technical implementation hurdles.
+This shift prioritizes high-impact investments in renewable energy and zero-emission transport, signaling a more pragmatic approach to achieving national sustainability targets.

 EU Council Schedules Working Party Meeting on European Biotech Act and GMM Directive Proposal